 - Who are the key decision makers you need to involve?
-Think about representatives from business units like program management, communications, membership, IT, accounting, and advocacy. - What expectations, both specific and generic, do stakeholders have about the results from your online learning programs? - When do you want or need to make the transition to a new online learning solution? - How will business processes and operations be impacted by the change? - What platforms, tools, and methods does your association use now to deliver education programs? - What systems does your association currently have in place for gathering training-related data?
+Think about representatives from business units like programme management, communications, membership, IT, accounting, and advocacy. - What specific and generic expectations do stakeholders have about the results of your online learning programmes? - When do you want or need to make the transition to a new online learning solution? - How will business processes and operations be impacted by the change? - Do you have subject matter experts who can help create courses?

+- What platforms, tools, and methods does your association use now to deliver educational education programmes? - What systems does your association currently have in place for gathering training-related data?
 Do you use self-reporting mechanisms such as feedback surveys?
-What data can you leverage from your association management system (AMS)?
+What data can you leverage from your MMS?